kamranahmedse/developer-roadmap/src/roadmaps/typescript/content/100-typescript/103-running-typescript/102-ts-playground.md

-# Ts playground
+# TS Playground

-A TypeScript playground in Flutter refers to a development environment or an online tool that allows you to write, run, and debug TypeScript code in a Flutter environment.
-It's a way to test TypeScript code snippets and see the results immediately, without having to set up a full development environment or project.
-Some popular online TypeScript playgrounds for Flutter include Repl.it, CodeSandbox, and StackBlitz.
-These platforms provide an interactive development environment with all the necessary tools and features to write, test, and debug TypeScript code.
+The TypeScript Playground is a great tool to learn TypeScript.
+It allows you to write TypeScript code and see the JavaScript output.
+It also allows you to share your code with others.

 Learn more from the following links: